How will NASA's Mars helicopter deploy to the surface? - Space Explored

 Ingenuity charges batteries to 100%

 During the ride to Mars, Perseverance periodically charged the batteries on Ingenuity to extend their life as long as possible.
-They will be charged fully before deployment to the surface, at which point Ingenuity will be reliant on the batteries and its solar panels.
+They have been charged fully before deployment to the surface.
+Now Ingenuity will be reliant on the batteries and its solar panels.

 Perseverance severs connection with Ingenuity

-The connection that has allowed Perseverance to charge Ingenuity needs to be cleanly severed.
+The connection that has allowed Perseverance to charge Ingenuity has been cleanly severed.
 Ingenuity will continue to communicate wirelessly with Perseverance.

 Perseverance drops Ingenuity to Surface

-Note: [Update: Touchdown Confirmed] How NASA’s Mars Helicopter Ingenuity will be deployed onto the surface